Michael Chang: 1989 French Open

-Lendl afterwards remarked on his loss to Chang, "Lots of times a lesser player could beat me and not back it up.
-You'd have to say he was a lesser player then, but Michael backed it up."

 Chang subsequently defeated Ronald Agénor in the quarter-final and Andrei Chesnokov in the semi-final.
-Then seven days after his match against Lendl, after beating Stefan Edberg in five sets, Chang went on to lift the Coupe des Mousquetaires, becoming the youngest men's champion in Grand Slam history.
+Then seven days after his match against Lendl, after beating Stefan Edberg in five sets, Chang went on to lift the Coupe des Mousquetaires, becoming the youngest Grand Slam men's singles champion history.
+Chang became the first American man to win the French Open since Tony Trabert in 1955, and the first American man to win a Grand Slam since 1984.
+In August 1989, Chang became the youngest player to be ranked in the world's top 5.

 Chang's match against Lendl was played on June 5, 1989, just one day after the height of the Tiananmen Square Massacre.
 Chang has frequently noted the impact of the massacre when recalling his French Open victory:

 Chang would defeat Lendl again in near-duplicate fashion, 2–6, 4–6, 6–4, 7–6 (7–5), 9–7 in a 4-hour, 42-minute semi-final match at the Grand Slam Cup on December 14, 1991.